 SELECT date(time_ts) AS date, score, author FROM [bigquery-public-data:hacker_news.stories] ORDER BY score DESC LIMIT 10;

 Click “Run query” and the results should appear at the bottom of the screen in the Data Preview section.

 Great!
 You have now validated the connection.
-Databox has successfully pulled the data from our Snowflake database.
+Databox has successfully pulled the data from our BigQuery database.
 Once we save the custom query, data will be fetched regularly (either once an hour or daily depending on your subscription package).
 In the last step we will visualize the data using the Designer.